 But your brain is an organ, and just like your liver or your heart it can get sick when it isn’t treated with care, right?

-Something no one knows really is this, you’re going to actually feel worse before you feel better.
-As memories and experiences get dragged up out of the gutter of your subconscious.
+Something no one knows really is this, you’re actually going to feel worse before you feel better.
+As memories and experiences get dragged up out of the gutter of your subconscious it feels like you have to start from basement level to work your way up.

 Therapy isn’t there to give you an out for being a shitty person.
 It’s there to help you understand all the things that go on in your head when you don’t understand them yourself.
 It’s there to give you valuable tools so you can stop falling into recurring toxic patterns and making the same mistakes.